DanielSabba/MLOps22/README.md

 * **What tools and data storage/analytics resources will be used in the solution**
   * Pandas for data storage
-  * SKlearn's stat filters and models.
+  * SKlearn's stat filters and models
-  * SKlearn's pipeline for pipeline creation.
+  * SKlearn's pipeline for pipeline creation
-  * Dalex package.
+  * Dalex package
-  * math, numpy.
+  * PyOD package

 * **How will the score or operationalized web service(s) (RRS and/or BES) be consumed in the business workflow of the customer?
 If applicable, write down pseudo code for the APIs of the web service calls.**
   * Our pipeline will be fused in each of the data-scientists day-to-day work, with easy implementation and customization, providing better performance than common base model with plug-and-evaluate approach